Filhaal 2: Mohabbat: Music video

 The music video titled "Filhaal 2: Mohabbat" was released by Desi Melodies on YouTube.
-It marks the second collaboration between Akshay Kumar and Nupur Sanon after Filhall (2019).
-It also marks the second collaboration between Akshay Kumar, singer B Praak and lyricist Jaani after Filhall (2019).
+It marks the second collaboration between Kumar, Sanon, Praak and Jaani after "Filhall" (2019).

 The song depicts the feelings of Kabir and the old loving time they spend together.
-Parts of the Songs were shot on the Flyover Parts of the underconstruction Dwarka Expressway.
+Parts of the song were shot on the flyover of the underconstruction Dwarka Expressway.

 Reception

 It received more than 50 million views on YouTube within 24 hours of the official release.

 The official video reached 100 million+ views on 9 July 2021 within just 3 days of release.